-Recently, a man walked up to the slot machines at Mohegan Sun Casino without any quarters.
-Instead, he had a less conventional way of hitting the jackpot: shoving a cattle prod into the machine.
-It didn’t work.
+Recently, a man walked up to the slot machines at Mohegan Sun Casino with an innovative approach to hitting the jackpot: he used a cattle prod on the machine.
+Although it didn’t produce the desired results, his creative attempt certainly added a unique twist to the gaming experience.

 “It was funny as hell,” said Chuck Bunnell, the deputy chief of staff at Mohegan Sun Casino, chuckling as he described the flailing and shocked man.
 At a Branford College Master’s Tea Monday, Bunnell regaled about two dozen students with stories of the casino and described the advantages and perils of tribal gambling.